 The team raised $500m funding in September last year.
 It also takes a strong collaborative and ecosystem approach to building its business model, focusing on its core competencies and augmenting noncore expertise with expert partners.

 Engage: Many organizations today use chatbots for customer engagement.
-Some well-known ventures within the insurance space include Spixii, Rozie.ai, and Enterprise Bot, which have all delivered their solutions uniquely across the insurance value chain.
-One of the Spixii team’s great successes includes the delivery of Zurich’s claims chatbot ‘Zara’ in just 5 weeks.
+Some well-known smart enterprises within the insurance space include Spixii, Rozie.ai, and Enterprise Bot, which have delivered their solutions uniquely across the insurance value chain.
+One of the Spixii team’s great successes includes executing Zurich’s claims chatbot ‘Zara’ in just 5 weeks.

 In a recent article written for Alchemy Crew, Dr. Andree Bates shares insights on Amelia, a highly sophisticated digital virtual chatbot assistant based on actor Lauren Hayes‘ facial characteristics.
 Amelia uses artificial intelligence to understand customer grievances and recommend possible solutions.
 Using so-called “digital humans” could substantially improve customer service by reducing wait times and cutting extra costs.

-While not that straight forward it is important to note that most of the ventures described above probably straddle across a couple of capability areas (e.g., “automate and analyze” or “analyze and engage”) because it is the only way a growth venture can continue to assert long-term differential advantage, besides the primary competence on which it was started at its core.
+While not that straight forward it is important to note that most of the ventures described above probably straddle across a couple of capability areas (e.g., “automate and analyze” or “analyze and engage”) because it is the only way a growth venture can continue to assert long-term differential advantage, besides the primary competence on which it is designed at its core.

 The new frontier: Sustainability and AI

-All the above is great, but as the world moves towards addressing some fundamental world issues, AI is back at the forefront of the discussion, focusing on people and the planet.
+All the above is great, but as the world addresses some fundamental world issues, AI is back at the forefront of the discussion, focusing on people and the planet.

 Over the past few months, there has been a shift in discussion with AI centered around sustainability, carbon footprint, ethical use of data across healthcare, insurance, and finance to reduce discrimination, increase product pricing fairness and drive more financial inclusion.
 And I remember sitting at VivaTech Paris over 2 years ago listening to Ginni Rometti discussing the importance of ethics and AI.